zbo14/tls-refresh/README.md

 **Note:** the certbot containers *aren't* persistent like the HAProxy gateway or web server; they should create or renew the certificate and then exit.

-HAProxy automatically redirects HTTP traffic (port 80) to the HTTPS endpoint (port 443) *unless* the requested path is `/.well-known/acme-challenge/`.
+HAProxy automatically redirects HTTP traffic (port 80) to the HTTPS endpoint (port 443) *unless* the requested path begins with `/.well-known/acme-challenge/`.
 This route allows [Let's Encrypt](https://letsencrypt.org/) to validate control of your domain and provision a certificate.

 ## Contributing